Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Safety and Stability via QP with Penalty

+Given a neighborhood $\bar{\Cc}$ of $\Cc$, we assume that for every $x\in\bar{\Cc}$, there exist $u_1,u_{2}\in\real^{m}$ such that $a(x)+b(x)u_1\leq0$ and $c(x)+d(x)u_2\leq0$.
 To select $u$, we regard at the first inequality as a \textit{soft constraint} and the second as a \textit{hard constraint}.
 Inspired by the theory of penalty methods for constrained optimization~\cite[Chapter 13]{DGL:84}, we formulate a QP where we include the soft constraint in the objective function with a penalty parameter ($\epsilon>0$) and enforce the hard constraint.
 The resulting solution of the QP is parametrized by $x\in\real^{n}$ and $\epsilon$:

 Since this optimization problem is a QP, it is convex.
 The following result gives a closed-form expression for $u_{\epsilon}$ and establishes that it is Lipschitz.